 Charged with a road traffic offence?
 Get expert advice and representation.

-Traffic offences such as Dangerous driving, careless driving, drive whilst license suspended, Fail to leave name and address, are prosecuted under the Road Safety Act 1986 (Vic).
+Traffic offences such as Dangerous driving, careless driving, Drive whilst disqualified, Fail to leave name and address, are prosecuted under the Road Safety Act 1986 (Vic).

 Many of these offences carry the risk of license suspension or cancellation.
 Some categories of traffic offences, such as drink or drug driving may result in mandatory license disqualification.